edwingeng/wuid/README.md

 # Options

-- `WithSection` brands a section ID on each number.
+- `WithSection` brands a section ID on each generated number.
 A section ID must be in between [0, 7].
-- `WithStep` sets the step and the floor for each number.
+- `WithStep` sets the step and the floor for each generated number.
 - `WithObfuscation` enables number obfuscation.

 # Attentions